Stoned ape theory: Variations

 Some who hold that the use of drugs played a pivotal role in human development argue that it was not psilocybin that initiated greater cognitive development amongst humans, but was instead spurred by other psychedelics such as DMT-containing substances, in particular, Ayahuasca.
 Ayahuasca has been shown to increase trait openness significantly by one standard deviation.
 Additionally, it has shown to increase interest in abstract ideas and visual acuity when consumed.
 This has led to it being hypothesized that some sort of DMT-containing substance was the culprit behind the cognitive revolution.
+However, psilocin, the active product of psilocybin metabolism, is 4-hydroxy DMT and oral ayahuasca has nearly identical pharmacology and pharmacokinetics as ingesting psilocybin mushrooms.

 Reception

 The stoned ape theory had been widely criticized by the greater scientific community.
 McKenna's theory was labeled as overly speculative by much of the academic community and misrepresenting the studies of psychopharmacologist Roland L. Fischer, whose research was frequently cited by McKenna as evidence for the purported effects of the mushrooms on early humans.
-Additionally, many pointed to groups such as the Aztecs or various Amazonian tribes whose usage of psychedelic substances does not reflect to any of the evolutionary advantages that McKenna argued would emerge from using psilocybin-containing substances.
-To add on to prior criticisms, McKenna's claim that psilocybin intake would increase libido has been questioned as well as the belief that an increased libido will entail an evolutionary advantage.
+Additionally, many pointed to groups such as the Aztecs or various Amazonian tribes whose usage of psychedelic substances does not reflect any of the evolutionary advantages that McKenna argued would emerge from using psilocybin-containing substances.